Students & Faculty

 Faculty, staff or students who know or suspect they have COVID-19 should follow applicable guidance posted in the Frequently Asked Questions.

-Students can use the computers and printers in Haggard Hall 101 and 112.
+Students can use the computers and printers in Haggard Hall 101, Haggard Hall 112, and Fine Arts 101 (Mac).
 Students must wear a face covering, self-monitor for COVID-19 symptoms, practice social distancing and follow hand-washing and sanitizing guidelines.

-Wireless access is available in the Haggard Hall computer labs (101 and 112).
+Wireless access is available in the Haggard Hall computer labs (101 and 112) and the first floor Haggard Hall classroom (153).
 Students must self-monitor for COVID-19 symptoms and practice social distancing.

 Red Square also has excellent outdoor wireless signal.